Resources for Youth and Families

 Providence is dedicated to the health of each of our chemically dependent patients.
 We evaluate each patient holistically and treat them with the respect and concern they deserve.

-Our full spectrum of care includes detoxification, inpatient treatment and a wide range of aides and services for our outpatients.
+Our full spectrum of care includes detoxification, inpatient treatment and a wide range of services

 • (360) 456-7575